Local information for Southend-on-Sea, Leigh-on-Sea, Chalkwell, Westcliff, Rochford & Shoeburyness

 About Southend

-We’re proud to support the Essex seaside town of Southend-on-Sea.
-Originally known as the “South end” of the medieval settlement Prittlewell, the town has evolved into of the UK’s most well-known seaside towns.
+We’re proud to support the Essex seaside city of Southend-on-Sea.
+Originally known as the “South end” of the medieval settlement Prittlewell, Southend-on-Sea has evolved into of the UK’s most well-known seaside locations.
 Southend is famous for being the home of the World’s Longest Pleasure Pier, and has been home to many well-known brands such as Access credit cards, Dixons, RBS, Keddies, radio-makers Ecko, Rossis ice cream and Maplin Electronics.
 Southend is also well-known for its clubs, the University of Essex, the Golden Mile arcades, Adventure Island, the Sealife Centre and a busy high street.

-The town’s featured in Jane Austin’s Emma, Eastenders, Just Good Friends, and in the credits for ITV’s Minder.
+The city is featured in Jane Austin’s Emma, Eastenders, Just Good Friends, and in the credits for ITV’s Minder.
 It also gets a mention in The Hitchhiker’s Guide To The Galaxy.

 About Us